-4. Critical judgements in applying accounting policies

-Unquoted private market investments
+4. Critical judgements in applying accounting policies Unquoted private equity investments

-These are inherently based on forward looking estimates and judgements valued by the investment managers using the International Private Equity and Venture Capital Valuation Guidelines.
+These are inherently based on forward looking estimates and judgements valued by the investment managers using two main sets of valuation guidelines that apply to private equity; the Private Equity Valuation Guidelines (PEVG) in the US and the International Private Equity and Venture Capital Valuation Guidelines (IPEVCG) outside the US.